sendgrid/docs/content/docs/ui/sending-email/a-b-testing.md

 **A/B Testing Tip - Setting the Test Duration**

-You should be mindful of your test duration, with respect to the timeliness of your campaign content.
+You should be mindful of your test duration, with respect to the timeliness of your Single Send content.

 For example, if you have a one-day sale that happens the day of your campaign, you should set the A/B test duration to less than 24 hours so that your remaining contacts still have time to get the final email campaign and participate in your one-day sale.